 That means we...
 Always try to see the bigger picture.
-We understand how we contribute ways to improve things and are open to change and new ideas - not just in our own areas, but right across the business.
+We understand how we contribute to the aims of Arriva.
+We look for ways to improve things and are open to change and new ideas - not just in our own areas, but right across the business.